shriyanss/subdomains_wordlist/README.md

 ## About
 The wordlist is generated with my tool [@shriyanss/subdomain_wordlist_gen](https://github.com/shriyanss/subdomain_wordlist_gen) (aka subgen) used over a list of subdomains gathered with [@projectdiscovery/subfinder](https://github.com/projectdiscovery/subfinder/blob/dev/LICENSE.md) run on domains from bug bounty programs obtained from [@arkadiyt/bounty-targets-data/data/domains.txt](https://github.com/arkadiyt/bounty-targets-data/blob/main/data/domains.txt)

+Also, you can check out detailed blog related to this on my site at [https://shriyanss.github.io/categories/subdomains-wordlist/](https://shriyanss.github.io/categories/subdomains-wordlist/)

 ## Contributing
 If you have found any new pattern for noise in the wordlist, feel free to create a new issue.